Malzagic/malzagic/README.md

 Flutter and dart
 ## 🚀 About Me
 I am fullstack developer.
 I can create visible, usable and more interactive website with attractive animations.
-I can also create web and mobile applications.

 ## How about me?
 👩‍💻 I'm currently working on NodeJS/ExpressJS and Database